microtrain/bootcamp/06-CSS/03-Gulp.md

 sudo npm install -g gulp
 ```

-## Confirue NPM for you local project
+## Configure NPM for you local project
 Add a file named package.json to you GitHub Pages project.
 This must be added to the projects top level directory.
 Gulp is built in NodeJS and lives in the NPM ecosystem.
-You run a series of NPM commands to initialize you project as an NPM project and intall each dependency manually or you can use a prebuilt config file.
+You run a series of NPM commands to initialize you project as an NPM project and install each dependency manually or you can use a prebuilt config file.
 The latter is the path we will take for this project.
 Add the following to you package.json file.

 ```json
 {